 - “Free, Perfect, and Now” by Rob Rodin which details some of the challenges of competing against others with access to the same basic technologies (somewhat similar to the challenges of margining S3 & AWS: anyone with a credit card can take a look at your website and decide to leverage Amazon for a similar business.

-- The Strategy and Tactics of Pricing” by Thomas Nagle is the test book that I have read on pricing issues.
+- The Strategy and Tactics of Pricing” by Thomas Nagle is the best book that I have read on pricing issues.

 Trackback from your site.